camunda-university-meetup/exercises/bpmn/events/message-events/README.md

 Please create a POST-request in Postman with all required properties and make sure that the request is successfully accepted by the process engine.
 By fetching the process variables in the camunda web surface, you should be able to see your provided process variables.

-### Add a non-interrupting message event
+### Add a interrupting message event in a event subprocess
-If a customer changes his mind and wants to cancel his order, an interrupting message event must be inserted.
+A customer can cancel the order anytime.
 This cancellation process should be triggered by the customer's email, after which an employee must take care of canceling and deleting the order.
-Model this termination process as a subprocess and then create a corresponding POST.
+Model this termination process as a subprocess and then create a corresponding POST-Request.
 The message from the customer should include the reason for the cancellation.
+The cancellation is also checked by an employee to whom the reason is shown.